 Every state has a different fee structure and timelines for LLC documents and licenses.
 It’s important to stay up-to-date or your business could face significant penalties.
 The fees and timelines for Kentucky are detailed below.

-You’ll need to file an LLC annual report, sometimes known as a statement of information, with your state to keep your LLC in good standing.
+You’ll need to file a Kentucky LLC annual report, sometimes known as a statement of information, with your state to keep your LLC in good standing.
 The fee is $15 and you can file online at the Kentucky Secretary of State’s website.

 Franchise Tax Reports